 From the present investigation, it can be concluded that out of four recorded soil pests the cut worm was recorded as the most serious pest that infested the crop from seedling to maturity stage of potato crop.

+Disclaimer (Artificial intelligence)

+Option 1:

+Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

+Option 2: